Groups are complex systems. Whether a family of a friendship group, they can be fraught with complex dynamics and transactions.

 This can be a healthy role depending on how the person mediates.
 Just remember it’s not always your responsibility to keep the peace, and conflict is not always a bad thing; sometimes things may need to be said.

-The lost child is the subservient “Good” child.
+The lost child is the subservient “Good” person.
 They are obedient and often passive, perhaps hidden in the family dramas or traumas; they stay hidden to avoid being a problem.
 Generally this person is flexible and easy-going however they may lack direction and, being fearful of making decisions, can follow without questioning.

 If this sounds familiar, focussing on what you want, what “problem” you fear creating, can help you identify what you need too.

-Family “problems” are not solely yours to bear; they are shared and the result of a dynamic between people.
+Group or family “problems” are not solely yours to bear; they are shared and the result of a dynamic between people.
 Talking to a professional can really help untangle things.

-The clown uses humour to offset family conflict in order to create a sense, or an illusion, that everything is okay.
+The clown uses humour to offset conflict in order to create a sense, or an illusion, that everything is okay.
 This person has a talent to readily lighten the moment and see the light and the funny side.
 However they may also hide their true feelings – which over time is not healthy.
 It’s ok to not feel ok sometimes.

 The Thinker provides the objective reasoning and focus.
 Their strength is being able to see situations in a logical objective manner.